 I hope you found this help!
 I’m very excited about this new functionality and can’t wait to see some of the awesome visuals people will put together!

-Download my Power BI Desktop file that includes the examples I used in this blog post and more.
+Download my Power BI Desktop file that includes the examples and data sources I used in this blog post and more.

 Very helpful site with some good info on creating basic visuals with R: http://www.statmethods.net/